bartue-dev/blog_api/README.md

 Key features:
 * Register - client side register an account.
 * Log-in - client side log-in the registered account.
-Then the api return an accesstoken as json response.
+Then the api return an accesstoken as json response and refresh token save in cookies and database.
 * Create:
   - client side can create a post with title and content field.
   - client side can create a comment to a post and child comment to a parent comment.